Boeing CEO apologizes to relatives of 737 Max crash victims during Senate appearance

 “I apologize for the grief that we have caused,” he said.

-Hours before he was set to appear, the Senate panel released a 204-page report with new allegations from a whistleblower who fears that "nonconforming" parts — ones that could be defective or aren't properly documented — are going into 737 Max jets.
+Hours before Calhoun arrived on Capitol Hill, the Senate panel released a 204-page report with new allegations from a whistleblower who said he worries that "nonconforming" parts — ones that could be defective or aren't properly documented — are going into 737 Max jets.

 Sam Mohawk, a quality assurance investigator at the 737 assembly plant near Seattle, claims Boeing hid evidence of the situation after the Federal Aviation Administration informed the company a year ago that it would inspect the plant.